LuminesenceProject/Bookmarklet/README.md

 go to bookmark.js and copy that code to your bookmarks bar.
 Its too shlong to put here.

+Original credit to crwn.js for some of the code and the idea.

 ## Games

 ### Snake